prasadf/Web-App-DevOps-Project/README.md

 - **Frontend:** The user interface is designed using HTML, CSS, and JavaScript to ensure a smooth and intuitive user experience.

 - **Database:** The application employs an Azure SQL Database as its database system to store order-related data.

+- **Deployment:**
+  - **Containerisation:** This application uses Docker for containerisation to offer a flexible and consistent deployment solution.
+  - **Distribution:** This application uses Docker Hub for distribution.
+  - **Infrastructure as Code (IaC):** This application uses Terraform for IaC.
+  - **Deployment automation, scaling, and management of containerised application:** This application uses Kubernetes (K8s) for deployment automation, scaling, and management of containerisation.

 ## Architecture